tinkermonkey/utterance_emitter/README.md

 ## Events

-The UtteranceEmitter extends EventEmitter and emits the following events:
+The UtteranceEmitter emits the following events:

 ### speaking